xalt/xalt/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Notes**
-Please note that we do not provide patches to older versions of XALT, So please test your bug against the latest version of XALT.
+Please note that we do not provide patches to older versions of XALT.
+To speed up fixing your issue please test your bug against the latest version of XALT.

 **Describe the bug**
 A clear and concise description of what the bug is.
 Please state what version of Lmod you are using.